manez/conference/readme.txt

   There is one important point in this concept: If you intend to preserve anonymity of authors to reviewers, the uploaded files must not contain the author names!
-(Anyway it may be questionable if this can be maintained, since references, acknowledgements and phrases like "In [1] we defined..." reveal the identity of the author.)
+(Anyway it may be questionable if this can be maintained, since references, acknowledgments and phrases like "In [1] we defined..." reveal the identity of the author.)